SomeoneElseOSM/SomeoneElse-vector-extract/resources/README_sve01.md

 * pathwide, pathnarrow - no designation; black dots widely or narrowly spaced
 * steps - no designation; wide black dashes

+### name

-### name - the value of the OSM name tag.
+The value of the OSM name tag, after postprocessing to e.g. put in brackets if not signed.

+### edge

-### edge - "sidewalk", "verge" or unset.
+This will be "sidewalk", "verge" or unset.
 Influences the rendering on major road types.

 ## "waterway"

+### class

-### class - the OSM value for "waterway"
+The OSM value for "waterway"

 ## "building"

-No fields
+No fields yet

 ## "poi"

+### class

-### class - stored as the OSM tag and value, such as "amenity_pub"
+Stored as the OSM tag and value, such as "amenity_pub"

+### name

-### name - the value of the OSM name tag.
+the value of the OSM name tag, after any postprocessing e.g. for "operator".

 This style is very much still a work in progress.